CEO Young out at Janus quantitative unit Intech

 Intech, a quantitative investing specialist based in Florida, announced the change in a statement on Friday but did not give a reason for it.
 A Janus executive referred questions to Intech, where executives did not immediately respond.

-With $41.9 billion under management at September 30, Intech accounted for about a quarter of the $158.2 billion in assets under management at Denver-based Janus.
+With $41.9 billion under management at September 30, Intech accounted for about a quarter of the $158.2 billion in assets under management at Denver-based JanusJNS.N.

 Returns at Intech have been among the stronger results reported by Janus, which is best known for its equity funds and describes Intech as offering “mathematical equity strategies.”
 But through June 30, Intech had reported at least four quarters of net outflows, according to Janus’ most recent investor presentation.
 Intech reported a net inflow of investor cash for the three months ended September 30.